-Every week, in my Project 366 weekly posts, I give an update on how many weeks into lockdown we are.
+Every week, I give an update on how many weeks into lockdown we are.
 Six weeks, nine weeks, 11 weeks… But lockdown restrictions have eased a fair bit over the last few weeks.
 So has lockdown actually ended?
 When do we actually reach a point when we can say that we’re out of lockdown?

 Do you remember when there was the vocal minority, when we were only three weeks in, who were calling it for to be lifted?
 There didn’t seem to be any comprehension that there would be a gradual lifting.
 They thought that things would be closed for three weeks, then everybody could immediately go back to the pub and the cinema and have all of their friends round to their house for a party.
 Well that was clearly never going to happen.

 They may be the same people who, as soon as they were told they could meet one friend outdoors, packed up their picnics and headed for the beach with six friends.
 And hundreds of others who’d had the exact same idea.

 On the other hand, there are the people who, 11 weeks in, are still too scared to still leave the safety of their houses and gardens, despite not actually being shielded.

 And, of course, there is the sizeable minority of people who are shielding.
 They have just been told they can leave the house once a day, with a family member or one person from outside their house.
 For them, lockdown is still very far from over.

 When I need a sensible answer to a question, I ask my 16 year old son.
 You know how teenagers know everything?
 Well, mine actually does.
 He is calm, sensible and thoughtful.
 He knows a lot of stuff and is also a very clear thinker.
 He can analyse a situation and come up with a very clear and measured answer.
 Over the last couple of years, we have all started to rely on him as being the clever and sensible one who can answer all of our questions.